DUDigital Urban

 This meant I could use the emerging tools like GitHub Copilot to help generate the code and work through the trickiest parts—like making direct HTTPS requests to the weather API, which (after a lot of testing!) we proved is possible from the phone app.

-After getting the data, the final step was tweaking the C code to make sure the layout wasn’t clipped and all the information fit perfectly on the 144×168 screen.
-It’s now compatible with watches in the Pebble family, from the original Pebble Time (color) to the new Pebble 2 Duo and the upcoming Pebble Time 2.
+After getting the data, the final step was tweaking the C code to make sure the layout wasn't clipped and all the information fit perfectly on the 144x168 screen.
+It's now compatible with watches in the Pebble family, from the original Pebble Time (color) to the new Pebble 2 Duo and the upcoming Pebble Time 2.

 Pebble Watch Face